 3. Choose the right credit card

 Choose the right card that suits your financial condition.
-There are a lot of credit cards in the market including air miles, cashback, petrol and rewards.
+There are a lot of credit cards in the market including air miles, cashback, petrol, and rewards.
 To choose the right one, you may want to assess your purchasing and other activities.
 A petrol credit card might not be of use to someone who doesn’t own a car.
-Same is true with a getgo card owned by a person who rarely travels.
+The same is true with a getgo card owned by a person who rarely travels.

 Compare credit cards with GoBear to see what suits best your needs and lifestyle.
 Finding the right card can lead you to get approved easily and maximizing its perks.